die-tageszeitung/taz-neo/README.md

 ```
 Android Studio usually takes care of this if used.

 Also be aware that this will produce an unsigned release.
-For signing during build please place a `keystore.properties` in project root providing information about the signing configuration:
+For signing during build please place a `tazkeystore.properties` in project root providing information about the signing configuration:
 ```
 keystorePath=keystore.jks
 keyAlias=keyAlias